testagrossa/algo/README.md

 this will prevent to commit unformatted code

 3. execute format script:
-on ./script folder run: `./format.sh` this will format all ur *.cpp files
+from root folder run: `./script/format.sh` this will format all ur *.cpp files

 # bazel